shinesoleil/orderingThird/README.md

 e: 3 min
 r: 4 min

-2. create order with name and find by userId and orderId
+2. create order with name and find by orderId
 e: 15 min
-r:
+r: 24 min
+reason: something wrong with cde.

 3. return 201 when POST order with name
 e: 8 min